Rebbie Jackson: Early career

 Jackson began her singing career in 1974, performing with her siblings in Las Vegas.
 The Vegas shows had initially begun in April, without Rebbie; due to a sprained ankle, Rebbie's debut was postponed until June.
 Her five brothers were the main draws, with Rebbie, Randy, Janet, and La Toya serving as fillers for the performances.

-When the Jackson 5 parted with their record label Motown in 1976, they signed to CBS Records and rebranded themselves The Jacksons.
+When the Jackson 5 parted with their record label Motown in 1976, they signed to Epic Records and rebranded themselves The Jacksons.
 Additionally, the brothers were signed to CBS-TV to star with their family in a variety series called The Jacksons.
 The show premiered in June 1976 and featured all of the siblings excluding Jermaine, who had chosen to stay with Motown.
 The initial series run of the 30-minute programs was four weeks.
 Due to ratings success, more episodes were ordered in January 1977.
 The show marked the first time that an African-American family had ever starred in a television series.
 The run of programs concluded shortly afterward.

 Prior to the series, Jackson had thought of her singing as merely a private hobby.
 Her television experience, as well as an early love of musicals, motivated her to become a professional recording artist, and the show's producer encouraged her to sing.
 Jackson served as a backing vocalist for several musicians around this time, as well as a cabaret singer.
 She contributed her voice for songs by such artists as The Emotions, Sonny Bono, and Betty Wright before her second pregnancy stalled her musical career for a short time.